prahlaadr/textified/README.md

 - **Environment Variables Setup**:
 Before running the app, you need to create a .env file inside the server directory with your Spotify API credentials and configuration.

-Create a file named .env inside the /server directory.
+- Create a file named .env inside the /server directory.
-Add the following contents (replace values with your own if needed):
+- Add the following contents (replace values with your own if needed):
-CopyInsert

 SPOTIFY_CLIENT_ID=your_spotify_client_id
 SPOTIFY_CLIENT_SECRET=your_spotify_client_secret
 SPOTIFY_REDIRECT_URI=http://localhost:8888/callback